onap/dcaegen2/docs/sections/installation_oom.rst

 Now we walk through an example, how to configure the Docker image for the DCAE VESCollector, which is deployed by Cloudify Manager.

-(*Note: Beginning with the Honolulu release, VESCollector is no longer deployed using Cloudify Manager.
+(*Note: Beginning with the Istanbul release, VESCollector is no longer deployed using Cloudify Manager during bootstrap.
 However, the example is still useful for understanding how to deploy other components using a Cloudify blueprint.*)

 In the  `k8s-ves.yaml <https://git.onap.org/dcaegen2/platform/blueprints/tree/blueprints/k8s-ves.yaml>`_ blueprint, the Docker image to use is defined as an input parameter with a default value: